finos/htc-grid/docs/workshop/content/20_deploy_htc/40_prerequisites/_index.en.md

 As for the variables that we have created:

 * **TAG**: HTC-Grid can be deployed many times per account.
 We however must clearly define each setup using a TAG.
 We've used `main` as the TAG for our setup.
 TAG will be used in the naming of the S3 buckets, so it needs to follow S3 naming rules.

-* **S3_UUID** we created a unique UUID to ensure the buckets created are unique, then we create the three environment variables with the S3 bucket names.

-* **HTCGRID_ACCOUNT_ID** The account ID where we are installing HTC-Grid

 * **HTCGRID_REGION** The region where we are installing HTC-Grid.

-We will cover the S3 variables in the next section.